asiniy/rails-native/README.md

 ### Before release Developer roadmap

-1. Message bus
-    1. Move message bus from browser to the app itself
-    1. `expo-sqlite3` explore or other methods - how to store values: https://docs.expo.dev/develop/user-interface/store-data/
-    1. Store messages on mobile without any hassle
-    1. Implement :ack on rails-native
-    1. Implement :ack on mobile
-    1. check_ack mechanism on mobile
-    1. check_ack mechanism on rails-native
-    1. on connection - send all not acked messages (mobile)
-    1. on connection - send all not acked messages (rails-native)
-1. BLE methods
-    1. request_permissions
-    1. got_permission
-    1. rejected permission
-    1. search for devices
-    1. devices_found
-    1. device_connected
-    1. device_disconnected
-    1. transmit
-    1. data_received
 1. Pushes
     1. Look at the docs for pushes in this article - especially, for a custom rails server
     1. TODO add steps